For the college's coronavirus updates, please visit www.cpcc.edu/coronavirus.

 If you score below 9.0, you will be placed in pre-requisite courses in reading and/or math until your placement test scores reach 9.0.

-Most pre-requisite courses are eight weeks in length and meet 10 hours per week; day and evening classes are available.
+Most pre-requisite courses last eight weeks and meet 10 hours per week; day and evening classes are available.

-A computer lab is available for additional instructional support or if you need a more flexible schedule.
+A computer lab is available if you need additional instructional support or a more flexible schedule.

 Your high school transcript evaluation determine how long it will take you to finish the adult high school program.
 Currently, Charlotte-Mecklenburg Schools (CMS) requires 24 credits for graduation.
 So, if, for example, you have already earned 18 credits through CMS, you would need to complete six adult high school classes at Central Piedmont.
 You can take up to three classes every 8-week session.

-Adult high school classes are offered through a traditional class setting, a computer-assisted lab setting, and distance learning.
+Adult high school classes are offered through a traditional class setting, a computer-assisted lab setting, and online.
 You can select the options that best meet your learning style and needs.
 Traditional classes are located at Central Campus only.